Should you tackle the famous Lost City with kids?

 - Very small children should be accompanied by an adult, I would say our 4-year-old was just competent enough to ride alone, definitely not the two-year-old.
 Larger adults are cautioned to think about the donkey’s health and well being before taking a ride, at a rough guide I’d say over 80kgs you’re pushing your luck.

 - Yes, it’s gonna cost you.
 But compared to the price of carrying and moaning = priceless.
 Given the kids don’t pay entry under 12 years-old, we write this one down to being their fee!

-(If you’ve visited I’d love your guide to what you paid in the comments!!)
+(If you’ve visited recently I’d love to know what you paid in the comments!!)

 Seriously though for your little ones, get a good carrier.
 It will be by far the quickest and easiest way to get around.
 As Emily recommended in her tip, strollers beyond the Treasury are pretty useless.
 It’s near impossible to drag them through the rocks and sand and you certainly won’t be climbing any hills.

 You’ll want to pack light to avoid carrying too much (especially if you will ultimately end up carrying kids at some point too), but will need quite a few things with you to ensure a comfortable day